-The shape of the Curved Corner’s desktop is unique in every sense of the word.
+The shape of the UpLift Curved Corner’s desktop is unique in every sense of the word.
 Unlike most corner standing desks and even UpLift’s own diverse offerings in their traditional L-shaped desks (each employing two desktops that are mounted perpendicular to each other), the Curved Corner is a single desktop slab that comes in only one size.
 It runs 72″ along one wall and 47″ along the other.

 In terms of desktop material/color options there are only four, again a very limited offering given UpLift’s penchant for desktop options on their other products.
 This desk can be ordered with what UpLift calls an “Eco” top—which is basically spray painted in black or white (“powder coated”)—or in bamboo or rubberwood.
 Be sure to read our Guide to Desktop Materials for Standing Desks to learn about the differences between these three Asian-sourced materials and processes for making desktops.